weakish/docs-en/views/rest_api.md

 Role is an abstraction to control data access based on ACL.
 Roles are objects containing users and other roles.
-For example, moderators and administrators are common roles in application.
+For example, moderators and administrators are common roles in an application.

 LeanCloud has a preserved class `_Role` for roles.
 Roles have some specific attributes: